Bratah123/TheOrangeOnion/README.md

 # The Orange Onion
 This repository houses the source code for the The Orange Onion Article website for CPSC 254, which publishes satirical news pertaining to California State University, Fullerton.
-The name is a combination of the school's (CSUF) color theme and The Onion, a satirical article site that shows funny and fake articles.
+The name is a combination of one of the school's (CSUF) official colors and The Onion, a satirical news network.

 ## Tech Stack
-The Orange Onion is a Flask application styled using Bootstrap (served via CDN), and uses a SQLite embedded database.
+The Orange Onion is a Flask application styled using Bootstrap (served via CDN), and uses an SQLite embedded database.
 This project targets Python 3.10+, and assumes that you already have that added to PATH.

 It uses Flask's built-in developmental WSGI server (powered by Werkzeug), as details pertaining to deployment in a production environment is beyond the scope of this project.
 Anyone who wishes to host a production version should consider a production-ready WSGI server like Waitress instead.